More <

 For example, you might have very bad abdominal pain if you have gas or stomach cramps due to viral gastroenteritis.

-However, fatal conditions, such as colon cancer or early appendicitis, may only cause mild pain or no pain.
+However, potentially fatal conditions, such as colon cancer or early appendicitis, may only cause mild pain or no pain.

 Other ways to describe pain in your abdomen include: